Gold Award (Girl Scouts of the USA)

 The Gold Award is the highest achievement within the Girl Scouts of the USA, earned by Senior and Ambassador Girl Scouts.
-Only 5.4% of eligible Girl Scouts successfully earn the Gold Award.
+Only 5.4% of eligible Girl Scouts earn the Gold Award.

 History

-Girl Scout's highest award was created in 1916 and has gone through changes over the years.
+Girl Scout's highest award was created in 1916 and evolved over the years.

 Golden Eaglet of Merit: 1916 to 1918

 This award was a pin of an eagle with its wings spread, on a red, white, and blue ribbon.

 Golden Eaglet: 1919 to 1938

 In 1919 the name of the award was changed to the Golden Eaglet.
-Requirements for the award ranged through the years from earning 14 out of 17 specific badges, earning the Medal of Merit, earning a different number of badges, and the acceptance of a letter of Commendation instead of the Medal of Merit.
-The award itself changed from the spread-winged eagle and ribbon to an eagle with half-furled wings and a "G" and an "S" on either side of its head.
+Requirements for the award ranged through these years from earning 14 out of 17 specific badges, earning the Medal of Merit, earning a different number of badges, and the acceptance of a letter of Commendation instead of the Medal of Merit.
+The award emblem changed from the spread-winged eagle and ribbon to an eagle with half-furled wings and a "G" and an "S" on either side of its head.

 The founder of Girl Scouts, Juliette Gordon Low, wrote in November 1923: “The five requirements for winning the Golden Eaglet are character, health, handicraft, happiness and service, and that others will expect to find in our Golden Eaglet a perfect specimen of girlhood: mentally, morally, and physically.”